jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part2.md

 Our string currently starts at address **0x12 == 18** which is not 4 byte aligned.
 To be 4 byte aligned addresses will need to end in **0x0**, **0x4**, **0x8** or **0xc**.

-What we can do is add an instruction that does nothing, a **NOP**, to push the start address of the string down 2 bytes and then adjust the offset from pc from #6 to #8 bytes.
+What we can do is add a **NOP** to push the start address of the string down 2 bytes and then adjust the offset from pc from #6 to #8 bytes.

 	.text
 	.global _start